tdewin/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 ## Processing Resources

-As per system requirements, a proxy requires 2 GB RAM plus 200MB for each concurrent task (VM disk to be processed).

 As described above, you can define the max concurrent tasks value in the backup proxy settings.
-On average, a task consumes 1 physical core or 1 vCPU (for data reduction and encryption).
-Depending on the job settings, these numbers may vary slightly.
+It is best practices to plan for 1 physical core or 1 vCPU and 2 GB of RAM for each of the task slots.
+A Task slot can process 1 VM disk at a time and CPU/RAM Ressources are used for Inline Deduplication, Compression, Encryption and other features that are running on the Proxy itself.
+In the UserGuide and within other Veeam documents there is a statement that 2GB of RAM + 512MB per Task slots should be used.
+Consider those as minimum requirements and plan with the above mentioned ressources to be open for further development and special job settings that consum more RAM.
+If the Proxy is used for other roles like Gateway Server for CIFS shares, Datadomain DDBoost, StoreOnce Catalyst or if you run the Repository Roles as well on the server, don´t forget to add additional ressources.
+Please check the other chappters for details.

--   If you double the proxy task count, that will, in general, decrease backup time window up to 50%.
+**TIP:* If you double the proxy task count, that will, in general, decrease

--   It is recommended to plan for some additional resources – for further growth and possible new features: for example, the RAM usage for one proxy processing task should not be considered lower than 2 GB.
-This will help ensuring sufficient resources for features in future releases.

-As a rule of thumb, a proxy will need 1 CPU+2 GB RAM for each 30 VMs (with average change rate of 2-3 % at the block level) to fit into a 8-hour backup window.
+    backup time window up to 50%.

+##Total needed Task Slot Numbers
+A general sizing rule of thumb is, to use 1 physical CPU core or vCPU and 2 GB RAM for each 30 VMs within an 8 hour backup window.
+Depending on the infrastructure and mainly the storage performance, these number can turn out to be too conservative, we recommend to do a POC and find out the specific numbers for the environment.

-## Calculating Overall Task Count
+## Calculating Overall Task Count Examples

 Sample infrastructure has the following configuration: